The Aorta

-The aorta is the largest artery in the body, initially being an inch wide in diameter.
-It receives the cardiac output from the left ventricle and supplies the body with oxygenated blood via the systemic circulation.
+The aorta is the largest artery in the body, measuring approximately 2.5 cm (1 inch) in diameter at its origin.
+It receives blood from the left ventricle and distributes oxygenated blood to the entire body via the systemic circulation.

 In this article we will look at the anatomy of the aorta – its anatomical course, branches and clinical correlations.